dark-penguin/ytdlp-telebot/README.md

 A Telegram bot for [yt-dlp](https://github.com/yt-dlp/yt-dlp) made with Telebot aka [pyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI)

-- You can message the bot privately, or invite it to a group chat
+- You can message the bot privately, or invite it to a group chat.
-- The bot will monitor all posted messages, detect any HTTP[S] links in them, and attempt to download them using yt-dlp
+- The bot will monitor all posted messages, detect any HTTP[S] links in them, and attempt to download them using yt-dlp.
+- If it succeeds, it will upload the video, post it with the contents of your original post, and remove your original post to avoid clutter.
+- Multiple links per message are supported.
+If there are multiple links in your post, then the bot will download all of them and post multiple videos, each video annotated with its own URL.
+The contents of your original post are then only copied to the first video.
 - Unsuccessful attempts are simply ignored (because not all links are videos).
-On successfull attempts, the bot will upload the video into the chat, annotating it with the original link.
-- Multiple links per message are supported.
 - Note that [Telegram limits the size of videos uploaded by bots to 50 MB](https://core.telegram.org/bots/faq#how-do-i-upload-a-large-file).
 This bot will attempt to download videos below that size, ideally in 720p.
 If no such format is detected, then the download attempt is considered a failure.
+- You can optionally enable sending notifications about some errors into a specified channel.
+For example, you will receive notifications about videos which are available but failed to download, so you can investigate the reason.

 ## Self hosting